 Yeshe Dawa, now taking the name Ayra Tara (In Tibetan Pagma Drolma), vows to continuously return in a woman’s body.

 She goes into a deep state of meditation and releases millions of beings with the power of her meditation.

 This is why in the Tibetan Buddhism tradition we have 21 Taras.

 There is a lot of symbolism in the images of Tara.
 The idea of these symbols is to remember the teachings and try to generate the same qualities that are in Tara, in ourselves.

-I’ll be going into more detail in further posts and at Tara Circle meet-ups coming to the Gal’s Guide Library.
+I’ll be going into more detail in further posts and at Tara Circle meet-ups at the Gal’s Guide Library.
 If you have questions email me at firstname.lastname@example.org

 WHAT’S IN A NAME

 Yeshe Dawn – Her name means “Moon of Primodorial Awareness”

 Ayra Tara – Her name means “Noble Liberator”